tsmekal/nodemcu/WifiDisplay/README.md

 * two ordinary LEDs
 * two resistors for LEDs

+# Installation

+1. Copy the folder SensorData to /libraries/
+2. Install libraries used in source code

 The air quality sensor, humidity sensor and OLED display is connected via I2C

 Main function: provide sensor data on display and via simple HTML web page.
 The web page enables control one LED and display (on/off).
 If temperature is exceeded the second LED is lighting and web page shows warning.